The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Almost.

-She sat down across the scratched metal table and waited.
+She sat across from him and waited.

 Hector spoke first.